Identity Theft Coverage: Does Your Home Insurance Protect You?

 Can I add identity theft coverage to a renters insurance policy too?

 Yes.
 Many insurers also offer identity theft endorsements as an add-on to renters insurance policies, often at a similar price point as homeowners add-ons.
-If you're a renter, ask your insurer whether this option is available — it offers the same recovery benefits regardless of whether you own or rent your home.
+If you're a renter, ask your insurer whether this option is available, since it offers the same recovery benefits regardless of whether you own or rent your home.

 What's the difference between identity theft coverage and cyber insurance?

-While they overlap in some ways, identity theft endorsements focus specifically on the costs of restoring your identity (legal fees, lost wages, document replacement).
-Personal cyber insurance is broader — it may also cover ransomware attacks, online extortion, cyberbullying, and data breaches affecting your devices.
-Some insurers bundle both into a single "personal cyber" endorsement, which can offer more comprehensive digital protection.
+While they overlap, identity theft endorsements focus specifically on the costs of restoring your identity (legal fees, lost wages, document replacement).
+Personal cyber insurance is broader and may also cover ransomware attacks, online extortion, cyberbullying, and data breaches affecting your devices.
+Many insurers now bundle both into a single "personal cyber" endorsement, which can offer more comprehensive digital protection in the AI-driven threat landscape of 2026.

 Compare Home Insurance Plans in Ohio